DIYgod/RSSHub/docs/en/README.md

 ::: tip

-EZTV provides an official RSS feed of all torrents：https://eztv.ag/ezrss.xml
+EZTV provides an official RSS feed of all torrents: https://eztv.ag/ezrss.xml

 :::